Podcasts don’t belong on YouTube, do they?

-The truth is that savvy podcasters are putting their podcasts on YouTube to enhance their show’s visibility, reach new audiences, and make their episodes accessible to the 2.3 billion active monthly users on YouTube .
+The reality is that more and more podcasters are putting their podcasts on YouTube to reach new audiences, and make their episodes accessible to the 2.3 billion active monthly users on YouTube .

-The easiest way to start a podcast on YouTube is to simply upload the audio from your podcast, and create a “video” by adding some cover art.
+The easiest way to start a podcast on YouTube is to simply upload the audio from your podcast, and create a “video” on YouTube by adding some cover art.